 With grants or loans, your school will apply that money toward your tuition, fees and (if you live on campus) room and board.
 Any money that is left over will be paid to you to use for other expenses associated with school.
 You may be able to choose how that money is paid to you: via check, cash, a credit to your bank account or a prepaid debit card.

 Remember than any federal loan money will need to be paid back with interest.
-If you end up with funds than you really need, it's smart to put them toward your loans immediately.
+If you end up with more funds than you really need, it's smart to put them toward your loans immediately.
+It can save you money on loan interest in the long run.

-If you qualify for a work-study program, your school will pay you directly unless you request that money be applied to your student account.
+If you qualify for a work-study program, your school will pay you directly (usually weekly or every other week) unless you request that money be applied to your student account.

 First things first